 There is no specific CV format.
 Your main job is to make sure it’s well-organized and clear of spelling and grammar errors.
 Your CV should be logical and easy to read.
-In order to do this you can use topic headings and create bullet-point lists.
-Arrange all sections, so they showcase your main strengths in relation to a desired position.
+In order to do this, you can use topic headings and create bullet-point lists.
+Arrange all sections, so they showcase your main strengths in relation to the desired position.

 As a CV is much longer than a common resume, it’s desirable to include page numbers (except for the first one).